ivan-kleshnin/react-fundamentals-course/README.md

 ### Learning Sequences

-The content largely represents chapter [4.2](https://raw.githubusercontent.com/ivan-kleshnin/frontend-mindmaps/master/intern.png) from the "Frontend/React Intern" roadmap.
+The content largely represents [part 4.2](https://raw.githubusercontent.com/ivan-kleshnin/frontend-mindmaps/master/intern.png) from the "Frontend/React Intern" roadmap.
 But the point to note is that all of the following learning sequences are possible and acceptable: